Florida Nursing Home Abuse Attorney

 - Overmedicating a patient (especially to keep him or her more “controllable”) or under medicating the patient and then either charging for the full medication and/or stealing the patients’ medication.

 - Medicaid fraud, particularly with submitting false claims to Medicaid.
+Our Florida nursing home abuse lawyer can help.

 - Resident to Resident Abuse—The final area for nursing home abuse involves resident to resident abuse.
 All of the above forms of abuse can also be perpetrated by another resident of the nursing home, especially a roommate.
 It is important to note that the nursing home staff can also be negligent if they do nothing to stop or prevent the abuse from another resident.